bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @james7132</div>

 In **Bevy 0.9**, `World::iter_entities` allows users to get an iterator over all of the entities in the `World` in `Entity` form.
 In **Bevy 0.10**, this has been changed to be an iterator over `EntityRef`, which gives full read-only access to all of the entity's components instead of just getting its ID.
 Its new implementation should also be significantly faster than fetching the `EntityRef` by hand (though note that a `Query` will still be faster if you know the exact components you're looking for).
-This gives users free reign to arbitrarily read any entity data from the World, and may see use in scripting language integrations and reflection-heavy workflows.
+This gives users free rein to arbitrarily read any entity data from the World, and may see use in scripting language integrations and reflection-heavy workflows.

 ```rust
 // Bevy 0.9